cutthroat78/Oneida-Canada-to-English-Dictionary/README.md

 The audio folder is full of mp3 recordings of the Oneida words and phrases/side of the csv file.
 To find the recording of a Oneida word/phrase, just like for a file with the same names at the Oneida word/phrase as it is in the csv file

 # To Do
-- [ ] Redo csv file but have quotes around both sides
+- [ ] Redo CSV file but have quotes around both sides
+- [ ] Redo CSV file but have a column that links to mp3 file
 - [ ] Setup github pages with index.md
 - [ ] Convert CSV to markdown table
 - [ ] Try and get github pages to play mp3 files.
-If files need to have no spaces, make program replace spaces with -
+If files need to have no spaces, make program replace spaces with "-"